trashpanda-ai/In-Vino-Veritas/README.md

     1. Include Scraper notebook as papermill operator
     1. Add offline fallbacks (If offline: load Parquet Files with the dedicated data; Else: API Call/Scrape)

-1. Build methods to get data based on (Year+X)-Tupels:
-    1. Method to generate Weather features based on (Year+Region)

 1. Adapt new datamodel based on Ricardos Input (Star Schema?
 Ingestion at startup?)

 1. Make Visualizations in Frontend Notebook